The Shareholders of

-Observations made by the Secretarial Auditor in their Report are self explanatory anddo not need further clarification except as clarified in the previous paragraph.
+Observations made by the Secretarial Auditor in their Report are self-explanatory anddo not need further clarification.

 PARTICULARS OF EMPLOYEES

-The Board wishes to place on record their appreciation of the support received by theCompany from its shareholders and employees.
-The Directors also wish to acknowledge theco-operation and assistance received by the Company from its business partners bankersfinancial institutions and various Government Semi Government and Local Authorities.
+The Board wishes to place on record their appreciation for the support received by theCompany from its shareholders and employees.
+The Directors also wish to acknowledge theco-operation and assistance received by the Company from its business partners bankersfinancial institutions and various Governments Semi Government and Local Authorities.